The Turned-Into's by Elizabeth Gordon

 "Oh, Daddy, let's!" said Jane Elizabeth.

 Jane Elizabeth goes to the country and becomes lonesome and bored, until she begins to notice the little garden folk.
 The "turned-into's" are the little bugs and butterflies that start out one way and turn into something else.
 Metamorphisis of insects and frogs and the like is quite nicely explained in a wonderful illustrated story.
 But the real treasures here, are Gordon's lovely prose and poems, and the almost surreal beauty of Scott's depictions of all the garden folk.
-Among my favorites are these jamming crickets and cicadas!Janet Laura Scott was clearly influenced by the Asian impact on American artists, as her illustrations have that look so often associated with Japanese wood-blocks.

 The Turned-Into's, Jane Elizabeth discovers the Garden Folk, by Elizabeth Gordon, Illustrated by Janet Laura Scott.
 The copy we have is a somewhat beat-up first edition, published by P.F.
 Volland Company in 1920 as one of the Volland "Nature Children Books" series.